Thirst aid: Singapore pubs mix new cocktails for Trump-Kim summit

 “Customers will also be awarded a world peace sticker after drinking the cocktail,” Ibanez said.
 “We all hope something good would come out of this summit.”

-Trump on Friday confirmed he would meet Kim as previously planned, despite having cancelled the summit on May 24, citing Pyongyang’s “open hostility”.
+Trump on Friday confirmed he would meet Kim as previously planned, despite having canceled the summit on May 24, citing Pyongyang’s “open hostility”.

 The high-stakes summit on June 12 will be the first such meeting between a North Korean leader and an incumbent U.S. president.